What the Black Belt Carries

 photography as material

-While historical maps shaped the work's overall structure, I began searching for a photographic process that could carry a comparable sense of material and historical depth.
+Having established wood, fire, and paint as the project's primary material vocabulary, I found myself needing another material that could carry a different dimension of the research.
+While historical maps shaped the work's overall structure, I began searching for a photographic process that could embody the same sense of material and historical depth.
 Rather than producing a conventional digital photograph, I wanted the image itself to emerge through a process that was physical, time-based, and historically situated.

-Rashid Johnson's use of nineteenth-century Van Dyke brown printing demonstrated how historical photographic processes could remain active within contemporary practice.
+Rashid Johnson's use of the nineteenth-century Van Dyke brown printing process demonstrated how historical photographic techniques could remain active within contemporary practice.
 His work encouraged me to think of photography not simply as a means of representation, but as a material language capable of carrying memory, labor, and time.

-That realization led me to learn the Van Dyke process through a series of experiments, beginning with abstract photograms of cotton that allowed me to understand how light and chemistry could be translated into image.
+That realization led me to learn the Van Dyke process through a series of experiments, beginning with abstract photograms of cotton that showed me how light and chemistry could become image.
 I ultimately photographed a cotton plant grown by fifth-generation Black farmer Julius Tillery in North Carolina.
-Rather than presenting cotton as a harvested commodity, I wanted to encounter it as a living organism—one whose form carries intertwined histories of agriculture, labor, ecological knowledge, and Black land stewardship.
+Rather than presenting cotton as a harvested commodity, I wanted to encounter it as a living organism, one whose form carries intertwined histories of agriculture, labor, ecological knowledge, and Black land stewardship.

-Hand-coating the paper, exposing each print under ultraviolet light, and developing the image by hand transformed photography into a process of sustained attention, requiring more than twenty hours in the darkroom.
-The resulting print functions less as documentary evidence than as a material presence within the sculpture, connecting the histories embedded in the landscape to the living plant itself.
+This intensive process transformed photography into a practice of sustained attention, requiring more than twenty hours in the darkroom to produce the final print.
+The resulting image functions less as documentary evidence than as a material presence within the sculpture, connecting the histories embedded in the landscape to the living plant itself.

 “Rather than treating historical and digital technologies as opposites, I approached them as complementary stages within a single act of translation.”